Skip to main content

 you find yourself.

 Personally, I love Japanese Knotweed.
-I love it's potential as a diverse food & drink resource, I'll delve deeper into that arena later, and I actually find it to be a striking and handsome plant.
+I love it's potential as a diverse food & drink resource, I'll delve deeper into that arena later.
+I also find it to be a striking and handsome plant.

-I've read some very interesting academic and scientific literature, both mainstream and non, which raised many a question regarding Japanese Knotweed; how it's perceived professionally, and thus culturally, and how this determines and affects it's subsequent treatment by humans.
-I heartily recommend the book 'The New Wild' by Fred Pearce - a book all conservationists and environmentalists should read.
+I've read some very interesting academic, scientific and medicinal literature, both mainstream and non, which raised many a question regarding Japanese Knotweed; how it's perceived professionally, and thus culturally, and how this determines and affects it's subsequent treatment by humans.
+I heartily recommend the book 'The New Wild' by Fred Pearce - a book all nature lovers, conservationists and environmentalists should consider reading.

-Like so many of us, I too was previously led to believe that Fallopia japonica was a botanical nightmare; especially in relation to its negative impacts on our countryside, wildlife and urban dwellings, and eradication seemed the only and most sensible option.
-Time spent volunteering with a local council's parks and countrysides department did little to offer me, by way of alternative viewpoints regarding non-native and invasive species and the practical ways of dealing with them and, when you're in the company of qualified professionals, as someone wishing to learn more about a subject, you have less experience of than they, it's very difficult to see any other way.
-I'm not discrediting any of the lovely folk I worked alongside here, they too were affected by mainstream misinformation regarding appropriate dealing with non-native plants, and the rangers at that time were passionate about caring for our green spaces and the wider environment.
+Like so many, I too was led to believe that Japanese Knotweed aka Fallopia japonica was a botanical nightmare, especially with regards to its reportedly negative impacts on our beautiful countryside, native flora, wildlife and urban dwellings, and eradication seemed the only and most sensible option.
+My time spent volunteering with a local council's parks and countryside's department did little to offer me, by way of alternative viewpoints regarding non-native and invasive species and the practical ways of dealing with them and, when you're in the company of qualified professionals, as someone wishing to learn more about a subject, you have less experience of than they, it's very difficult to see any other way.
+I'm not discrediting any of the lovely folk I worked alongside here, they too were affected by mainstream misinformation regarding the appropriate way's of dealing with non-native plants, and the rangers at that time were tremendously passionate about caring for our green spaces and the wider environment.
 Eventually though, I began to see and feel differently about non-native, invasive plants.

-I hope this article and its content will go someway to facilitating a change of heart and our collective cultural perceptions.
+I hope this article and its content will go someway to facilitating a change of heart and also in our collective, cultural perceptions.

 I will provide a number of links at the end of this article for reference and further reading.